alinaqi25/venn-vault/README.md

 node backend/seedAdmin.js
 ```

 This creates the admin user with the email `admin@vennvault.internal` and the password from `process.env.ADMIN_PASSWORD`.
-The script is idempotent — running it again when the admin already exists does nothing.
+The script is idempotent; running it again when the admin already exists does nothing.

 ### Start the Server